 GCSE English Language Exam

-Some students consider GCSE English Language Exam a tall order, others love the idea of diving into the areas of reading, writing, speaking and comprehension.
-The English Language section will assist students in reading, understanding vocabulary, perfecting grammar and developing writing skills.
+Some students consider taking the GCSE English Language Exam a tall order, others love the idea of diving into the areas of reading, writing, speaking and comprehension.
+GoConqr can help students develop skills in reading, writing, understanding vocabulary and perfecting grammar.
 What’s not to love?

-In this section of the GCSE, we provide you with a simple overview of the English Language Syllabus and what you can expect to cover.
+In this section of our GCSE pages, we provide you with a simple overview of the English Language curriculum and what you can expect to cover.
 We show you some great examples of study notes and help you discover the online tools you can use to succeed in your exam.

 Critical Reading and Comprehension